King in the North

-The King in the North is the ancient title held for thousands of years by House Stark of Winterfell, also known as King of Winter.
+King in the North and King of Winter are ancient titles held for thousands of years by House Stark of Winterfell.
 They were the last kingdom of the First Men and continued to rule the North after the Andals invaded and took over the southern kingdoms.

 Known Kings in the North

 No precise lineage of Kings in the North is known, but the individuals listed below are supposed to be in rough chronological order.

 - Bran the Builder, founder of house Stark and the first King in the North, builder of Winterfell, Storm's End castles and the Wall.